Saman-Hoss/Saman-Hoss.github.io/_pages/Home.md

 I am a Ph.D. candidate in Electrical and Computer Engineering at Kansas State University, working on mathematical and statistical modeling of infectious diseases.
 My research focuses on vector-borne diseases, especially West Nile virus and dengue, with an emphasis on epidemic forecasting, risk assessment, and data-parsimonious modeling.

-My work combines compartmental modeling, Bayesian and statistical methods, network-based epidemic models, and computational simulation to study how infectious diseases spread across populations and locations.
-I am particularly interested in developing models that can provide useful predictions from limited surveillance data, especially when detailed entomological or site-specific data are unavailable.
+My work combines compartmental modeling, Bayesian and statistical methods, and computational simulation to study and predict the trajectories of infectious disease outbreaks.
+I am also interested in developing models that describe the relationship between outbreak risk and global warming.
+In particular, I focus on low-dimensional, or reduced-dimension, models that can provide useful predictions from limited surveillance data, especially when detailed entomological or site-specific data are unavailable.
+I am also working on predicting the effects of mitigation strategies on disease outbreaks using low-dimensional closures.

-Before joining Kansas State University, I earned a master’s degree in Mathematical Statistics and gained teaching experience in mathematics, statistics, and programming.
-I have taught Python and MATLAB and have written educational material for students in science and engineering.
+Before joining Kansas State University, I earned a master’s degree in Mathematical Statistics and gained more than a decade of academic-level teaching experience in mathematics, statistics, and computational subjects using Python and MATLAB.
+I have also authored published educational books on linear algebra and MATLAB for students in science and engineering.

 My current research includes predictive modeling of West Nile virus and dengue, vaccine-aware epidemic forecasting, and reduced mathematical closures for describing outbreak dynamics under intervention.